 Everyone is welcome to busk on public land in Brighton & Hove.
 You don't have to apply for a licence to busk.

-Your performance should be considerate of those around you.
-You should follow our guide below to avoid disturbing local residents and businesses.
+Your performance should be considerate of those around you - please follow the guidance below to avoid disturbing local residents and businesses: